FairwindsOps/charts/stable/insights-agent/README.md

 ## Breaking Changes

+### Version 4.0
+The 4.0 release of insights-agent contains breaking changes to `right-sizer`.
+This component has been rebranded to refer to Insights automated right sizing.
+The `right-sizer` prior to this release will be referred to as `oom-detection` going forward.
+These will be further consolidated in a further release to avoid confusion.

 ### Version 2.0
 The 2.0 release of insights-agent contains several breaking changes to help simplify the installation and adoption of new tools.